ESG related Information

 Opportunities:

-Changes in product and service needs | As concern about climate change promotes the widespread adoption of electric vehicles, sales volumes for bearings, motors, and other parts necessary for these vehicles could increase substantially. | ★★★ |
+| Changes in product and service needs/New market entry | <1.5°C/4°C> As concern about climate change increases the adoption of electric vehicles, sales volumes for bearings, motors, and other key components for electric vehicles could increase substantially.
+As concern about climate change increases the adoption of electric vehicles, high-efficiency devices (such as drones and robots), and clean energy, sales volumes for bearings and other parts necessary for these products could increase substantially. |

 Opportunities: